 YAN FANG

-I am currently a doctoral candidate at the University of California, Berkeley.
-Previously, I worked as an attorney for the Federal Trade Commission.
+I am an Assistant Professor at Boston College Law School and a doctoral candidate at the University of California, Berkeley.
+Previously, I was an attorney for the Federal Trade Commission.
 I have a J.D. from the University of California, Berkeley, School of Law, and an A.B. from Harvard College.
-After law school, I clerked for the Honorable Deborah L. Cook of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Nancy F. Atlas of the U.S. District Court for the Southern District of Texas.
+I also served as a law clerk to the Honorable Deborah L. Cook of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Nancy F. Atlas of the U.S. District Court for the Southern District of Texas.

 RESEARCH

 My dissertation examines how internet technology companies shape the work of law enforcement officials responsible for gathering evidence.
-My future projects build on this research by developing proposals to strengthen the capacity of legal institutions to find, evaluate, and oversee evidence in a changing information environment.
+My future projects build on this research by studying how legal institutions develop and lose the capacity to find, evaluate, and oversee evidence in a changing information environment.

-I am also part of an ongoing research collaboration focused on federal courts’ disposition of disability discrimination litigation, where my work will examine how judges evaluate evidence produced by organizations.
+I am also part of an interdisciplinary research team studying federal courts’ disposition of disability discrimination cases.
+In that project, I focus on comparing how judges evaluate evidence produced by organizations versus individuals.

 PUBLICATIONS